katzwebservices/Gravity-Forms-Directory/readme.txt

 == Changelog ==

-= 3.7 and 3.7.1 on December 17 =
+* Fixed: Conflict with the Directory tab in the Form Editor when using Gravity Forms 1.9+ = 3.7 and 3.7.1 on December 17 =
 * Fixed: Add `load_plugin_textdomain()` for translations
 * Fixed: Restored single entry links